9.1. Overview

 Page’s LSN is the same manner.

 The following instructions show how to recover our database cluster back to the state immediately before the crash.
 There is no need to do anything special, since PostgreSQL will automatically enter recovery-mode by restarting.
-See Fig. 9.3 (and this slide).
+See Figure 9.3.
 PostgreSQL will sequentially read and replay XLOG records within the appropriate WAL segment files from the REDO point.

 If the XLOG record’s LSN is larger than the page’s LSN, the data-portion of the XLOG record is inserted into the page, and the page’s LSN is updated to the XLOG record’s LSN.